Bubble nucleation at zero and nonzero temperatures: The model

 The vacuum instanton in one spatial dimension has $O(2)$ symmetry, and the solution is a function of $r=|{\bf x}|$.
 In the thin-wall approximation, the solution remains close to the true vacuum value for small $r$, until a value $r\approx R$, when the solution changes rapidly over a short distance (the `wall') with $d\varphi/dr\approx (2V)^{1/2}$.
 The Euclidean action in two dimensions can be approximated by splitting it up into the interior and the wall,

-There is an extremum at $R=\lambda$, where $S_E\approx 2\pi\chi\lambda$.
+There is an extremum at $R=\lambda$, where $S_E\approx 2\pi\chi\lambda^2$.
 For small temperatures, this is lower than the quasi-static action form Eq. (\ref{Sexact}), $S_E\approx 4\chi\beta\lambda$.
-In the thin wall approximation, vacuum tunnelling dominates at temperatures below $T\approx 2/\pi$, and thermal tunnelling dominates at higher temperatures.
+In the thin wall approximation, vacuum tunnelling dominates at temperatures below $T\approx 2/(\lambda\pi)$, and thermal tunnelling dominates at higher temperatures.

 The thin-wall approximation is only valid when the potential barrier is relatively large.
-In a laboratory analogue of vacuum decay, large barriers would be associated with bubble nucleation rates too small to be seen in the experiment.
-In the next section we look at new methods for evaluating the action that can go beyond the thin-wall approximation.
+Large barriers would be associated with bubble nucleation rates too small to be relevant to cosmology or to be seen in the experiment.
+In the next section we look at new methods for evaluating the action that can go beyond the thin-wall approximation and give relevant nucleation rates.

 The behaviour of the pre-factor in the nucleation rate (\ref{gamma}) can be analysed by different numerical methods which we will not attempt to investigate here \cite{Coleman:1985rnk,Garbrecht:2015yza,Ai_2019}.
-We note only that, since we are not in the thin-wall limit, there are no small parameters in the problem, and so we expect the pre-factor to be of order one in the length and time units that have been used in the action.
+We note that, since we are not in the thin-wall limit, there are no small parameters in the problem, and so we expect the pre-factor to be of order one in the length and time units that have been used in the action.
+Furthermore, the quasi-static and the vacuum instantons approach one another at the cross-over from thermal to vacuum tunnelling, so the pre-factors will be the same at that point.